tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

    - code unit — a 16-bit value
      - supplementary characters — whose code points are greater than `U+FFFF`, encoded as consecutive pairs of code units, a range of 2048 unused values of the basic multilingual plane
      - surrogates area — high-surrogates range `U+D800` to `U+DBFF` for the first code unit, low-surrogates range `U+DC00` to `U+DFFF` for the second code unit
-   - usage
-     - use `String` — recommendation is not to use the `char` type unless you are actually manipulating UTF-16 code units

 1. `boolean`
    - cannot convert between integers and boolean values